 Under GDPR, those we hold personal information for have 8 Data Subject Rights which Surface Measurements Systems are committed to ensuring:

-Organisations need to tell individuals what data is being collected, how it’s being used, how long it will be kept and whether it will be shared with any third parties.
+Organizations need to tell individuals what data is being collected, how it’s being used, how long it will be kept, and whether it will be shared with any third parties.
 This information must be communicated concisely and in plain language.

-Individuals can submit subject access requests, which oblige organisations to provide a copy of any personal data they hold concerning the individual.
+Individuals can submit subject access requests, which oblige organizations to provide a copy of any personal data they hold concerning the individual.

-If an individual discovers that the information an organisation holds on them is inaccurate or incomplete, they can request that it be updated.
-As with the right of access, organisations have one month to do this, and the same exceptions apply.
+If an individual discovers that the information an organization holds on them is inaccurate or incomplete, they can request that it be updated.
+As with the right of access, organizations have one month to do this, and the same exceptions apply.

-Individuals can request that organisations erase their data in certain circumstances – for example, when the data is no longer necessary, the data was unlawfully processed, or it no longer meets the lawful ground for which it was collected.
+Individuals can request that organizations erase their data in certain circumstances – for example when the data is no longer necessary, the data was unlawfully processed, or it no longer meets the lawful ground for which it was collected.